mongodb/mongodbatlas-cloudformation-resources/cdk/CONTRIBUTING.md

 4. Execute `./publish.sh private-endpoint` to publish the resource.

 ### Tagging
-1. The version is bumped based on the previous release version which is the tag in the git repository.
+1. The version is bumped based on the previous release version, which is the tag in the git repository.
 2. Release task would look for previous tag in the git repository and bump the version based on the last commit message.